Florida is one of the nation’s top electricity producers. And with a fast-growing population, this state’s electrical industry is thriving.1

 You must also attest that you have or will obtain workers’ compensation coverage prior to contracting.
 If you qualify for an exemption, you must obtain it within 30 days after your license is issued.

-How NEXT supports Florida electrical contractors
+How NEXT helps support Florida electrical contractors

-NEXT Insurance offers affordable options for electrician insurance, including business insurance and self-employed electrician insurance.
+NEXT offers affordable options for electrician insurance, including business insurance and self-employed electrician insurance.
 We specialize in helping contractors like you get insurance packages customized to meet their unique needs.

 Applying for coverage is simple and easy.
 Using our online services, you can compare coverage options and get a certificate of insurance in just minutes from any computer or mobile device.